Do you ever go through your spam/junk folder? If not, go ahead and check it out. We’re pretty sure you’ll find tons of emails like this:

 3. Consider exit-intent pop-ups

 Pop-up forms are a controversial method in email marketing.
-While getting people’s attention with a pop-up form is easy, you also risk damaging the user experience.
-However, exit intent pop-ups show up when your audience has decided to leave your site.
-Thus, it deals less harm to the user experience and gets some people to opt-in.
+While getting people’s attention with a pop-up form is easy, you risk damaging the user experience.
+However, exit intent pop-ups appear when your audience has decided to leave your site.
+Thus, it deals less harm to the user experience and gets some people to opt in.